Getting the best deal on your mortgage refinance

 - Choose a refinance lender

-Step 1: Documents and Information
+Step 1: Documentation and Information

 There's no such thing as a "no doc" mortgage today, which means you'll have to document your income and assets when you apply for a mortgage refinance.
 Be prepared to supply two years of W-2s and two most recent pay stubs, or two years of tax returns and recent financials, if self-employed.
 To count any other income, like pensions or alimony, you'll have to prove that you receive it and that it will continue for at least three years.